KRKR (36Kr Holdings Inc.) has powerful results

 Further, the quarter-over-quarter increase in sales is 14.00%, showing a positive trend in the upcoming months.

-There are several well-rounded types of analysis and research techniques that can be used to gain a clear view of 36Kr Holdings Inc.’s future performance, with equity being one of the most critical indicators.
+To gain a thorough understanding of 36Kr Holdings Inc.’s future performance, several well-rounded types of analysis and research techniques can be used, with equity being among the most crucial.
 The goal here is to ensure that your current return on equity of -5.60% is sufficient for you to turn a profit off your investment.
 Taking into account the quick ratio of the company, currently set at 2.50, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.

-As an indicator of volatility for any stock, average volume can also be very valuable, and KRKR is recording an average volume of 251.37K.
-On a monthly basis, the volatility of the stock is set at 10.93%, whereas on a weekly basis, it is put at 13.94%, with a gain of 24.51% over the past seven days.
-Furthermore, long-term investors anticipate a median target price of $2.08, showing growth from the present price of $1.27, which can serve as yet another indication of whether KRKR is worth investing in or should be passed over.
+It is also very valuable to look at average volume as an indicator of volatility for a stock, and KRKR is recording an average volume of 1.52M.
+On a monthly basis, the volatility of the stock is set at 16.32%, whereas on a weekly basis, it is put at 33.54%, with a gain of 14.41% over the past seven days.
+Furthermore, long-term investors anticipate a median target price of $2.08, showing growth from the present price of $1.35, which can serve as yet another indication of whether KRKR is worth investing in or should be passed over.

 How Do You Analyze 36Kr Holdings Inc. Shares?

-Apart from looking at the fundamentals, you should also pay attention to the number of company employees who own shares.
+The number of employees owning shares of the company should also be considered in addition to the fundamentals.
 This is because the values should be in line with investors’ expectations.
 As such, the current holdings of company stock inside the company are set at 16.98%.
 This can enable you to see the extent to which executives own the company’s stock.
 As opposed to executive stock, institutional ownership accounts for 0.10% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.

 Are institutional investors increasing their holdings in KRKR shares?